kubernetes/test-infra/config/jobs/kubernetes/sig-node/README.md

 **Test Names as per naming convention**
 * Unique names to identify the feature.
-* Follow {cri}-{cgroup}-{os}-{test-type|feature-name}-release-{release-branch} for ordering the variables for non-default values in test names i.e. If you’d like to add a test specific to a CRI, say CRIO and cgroupv2 on Fedora OS for main branch (which is default branch for this tab, the test name would be `crio-cgroup2-fedora-feature-name`.
+* Follow {cri}-{os}-{test-type|feature-name}-release-{release-branch} for ordering the variables for non-default values in test names i.e. If you’d like to add a test specific to a CRI, say CRIO and cgroupv2 on Fedora OS for main branch (which is default branch for this tab, the test name would be `crio-fedora-feature-name`.

 Examples: node-conformance-alpha-features-enabled, node-conformance-alpha-features-disabled, kubelet-credential-provider, memory-swap, version-skew-1-25-on-1-27, and so on.